Paul-Ho-Wei-Jian/dbt-elt-snowflake/README.md

 # dbt-elt-snowflake

-`bt-elt-snowflake` is a dbt project for Snowflake that turns seeded ecommerce source data into a small reporting layer focused on orders, customer history, and monthly customer segmentation.

 ## Motivation

 This project solves a common reporting problem: raw transactional tables are hard to use directly for monthly customer reporting.
 Analysts and downstream tools usually need: